FiMart/FiMart/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and developing software solutions.
+- 🤔 &nbsp; Exploring New Technologies and Developing Software Solutions.
 - 🎓 &nbsp; Studying Computer Engineering at King Mongkut's Institute of Technology Ladkrabang.
 - 🌱 &nbsp; Learning more about Image Processing, Software Architecture and Artificial Intelligence.
-- ✍️ &nbsp; Pursuing Graphic Design and Blog Writing as hobbies/side hustles.-->
+- ✍️ &nbsp; Learning Coding Language and Watch Movie as Hobbies.

 <h3> 🛠 &nbsp;Tech Stack</h3>